braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/legacy_sdks/ios/push_notifications/integration.md

 ## Step 1: Configure push notifications

 Before you can send an iOS push notification using Braze, you must provide your `.p8`  push notification file provided by Apple.

-{% tabs local %}
-  {% tab .p8 File (Recommended) %}
-**Using a .p8 file (authentication token)**

 As described on the Apple [developer documentation](https://developer.apple.com/documentation/usernotifications):

 1. In your developer account, go to [**Certificates, Identifiers & Profiles**](https://developer.apple.com/account/ios/certificate).
 2. Under **Keys**, select **All** and click the **Add button** (+) in the upper-right corner.